John McDermott (singer)

-John Charles McDermott (born 25 March 1955) is a Scottish-Canadian tenor with Irish roots, best known for his rendering of the songs "Danny Boy" and "Loch Lomond".
+John Charles McDermott (born 25 March 1955) is a Scottish-Canadian tenor.
+With Irish roots on both sides of his family, with his father Peter McDermott, immigrating to Scotland from Ireland.
+John McDermott is best known for his rendering of the songs "Danny Boy" and "Loch Lomond".
 Born in Glasgow, Scotland, McDermott moved with his family to Willowdale, Toronto, Canada in 1965.
 Growing up in a musical family, his only formal musical training was at St. Michael's Choir School in Toronto, Ontario in 1971 and 1972.

 Starting out

 After singing at weddings for a few years, he joined with several other choristers to form a group, named The Mistletones, in 1980.

-He performed "The Ballad of Harry Warden", the closing theme of the Canadian slasher film My Bloody Valentine (1981).
+He performed "The Ballad of Harry Warden", the closing theme of the 1981 Canadian slasher film My Bloody Valentine.

 Starting in 1988, he has regularly been called upon to sing the national anthems at Boston Red Sox, Toronto Blue Jays and Toronto Maple Leafs games.
 From 1984 through 1992, he worked as a circulation representative for the Toronto Sun; Conrad Black heard him singing at company parties.
 Black, along with other executives, financed McDermott's independent recording of "Danny Boy" in 1992, which was picked up and released in North America by EMI Music Canada.
 Following this unexpected success, McDermott decided to pursue a professional singing career.